walunt3/testGit/readme.txt

-Djn is a boy¡£
+Djn is a handsome boy.
-He likes shoes¡£
+He likes Jordan shoes.